Tip.It!

 Eliminate your chosen threats, if you cannot slay an enemy on your own have your clan mates assist you.
 If all the high priority targets have been slain, choose a player to attack, but be intelligent about who you choose.
 It will be no use attacking a player with 120+ combat if you are level 40.
 Remember the combat triangle; try and use it to your advantage.
 Trek over to our Combat Triangle guide to learn much more about the mechanics of Runescape Combat.

 If you are defeated before the battle has ended, you will be teleported to a safe room with a viewing orb, where you will be able to view the remainder of the battle.
-The battle will end when all the members of one team have been slain, upon which all the surviving members of the wining clan and all the players in the viewing room will be teleported back to the Challenge Hall.
+The battle will end when all the members of one team have been slain, upon which all the surviving members of the winning clan and all the players in the viewing room will be teleported back to the lobby.
 If you have "run-ins" allowed, then those who die can leave the jail through the portal and re-enter the portal.

 Return to Top